Whoop vs Oura in 9 Graphs [Updated Monthly]

 I should point out that both profiles are filled out with height equal to 176cm and weight at 71kg, meaning the calculation of Basal Metabolic Rate (calories burned at rest) should be identical.

-Update: Since September I’ve been training harder, so it seems for low levels of activity Whoop underestimates calorie burn relative to Oura, but for moderate activity they are more aligned.
-Some days in January I had sessions where Whoop seemed to overestimate calorie burn, particularly my sprint sessions in cold weather.
+Since September 2022 I’ve been training harder.
+It seems for low levels of activity Whoop underestimates calorie burn relative to Oura and for moderate activity they are more aligned.
+Some days in January 2023 I had sessions where Whoop seemed to overestimate calorie burn, particularly my sprint sessions in cold weather.

-Update (5th March 2023): The last coupe of days in February I felt the Whoop went a bit overboard with my workout heart rate.
+Towards the end of February 2023 I felt that Whoop went a bit overboard with my workout heart rate.
 I did a very modest workout and it reported my heart rate sitting above 150bpm most of the time.
-You can see a clear gap open up between Oura and Whoop towards the end of February.
+You can see a clear gap open up between Oura and Whoop on some days, with Whoop reporting 3000+ calories burned.

 Whoop vs Oura: Recovery vs Readiness